Farhan-arc/ecommerce-data-analysis/README.md

  Comprehensive Analysis: This project covers all aspects of EDA, including data cleaning, feature engineering, and visualization,
                          providing a complete analytical  workflow.

+NOTE:- DUE TO LARGE SIZE OF THE DATASET,IT HAS NOT BEEN UPLOADED TO THIS REPOSITORY.
+        HOWEVER, YOU CAN DOWNLOAD THE DATASET FROM [https://www.kaggle.com/carreil/ecommerce_data]